 The slow loris possesses sacks beneath its forelimbs that it licks prior to biting.
 Licking the sack transfers venom to the mouth of the loris that can result in an anaphylactic reaction and death.
 For this reason, smugglers remove the teeth of the slow loris upon capture which sadly results in infection over 90 percent of the time, and death is common.

-The duck-billed platypus are the most venomous mammal.
+The duck-billed platypus is the most venomous mammal.
 Its venom is one of the only ones to actually pose a threat to humans.
 While not fatal, male platypus venom is unbelievably painful to humans, and it can result in lingering pain at the injury site and associated limb for days or even months.

 Male platypuses have spurs on their hind legs that can be used to strike when they feel threatened.
 During mating season, venom sacks grow, and those strikes become truly dangerous as they are now accompanied by a blast of powerful venom.
 Platypuses are native to Eastern Australia, and they are categorized as a near-threatened species.
 Read more about the platypus here!